ericmjl/llamabot/docs/index.md

 LLaMaBot implements a Pythonic interface to LLMs, making it much easier to experiment with LLMs in a Jupyter notebook and build simple utility apps that utilize LLMs.
-The model that we default to using is OpenAI's largest GPT-4 model.
+The model that we default to using is OpenAI's largest GPT-4 model (via an API key);
+local models through Ollama are also supported.

 ## Install LLaMaBot